Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 #### Curiculum Vitae

-##### September 2022 - September 2023 - System Engineer, Vinci
+##### September 2022 - September 2023 > Permanent contract at Synapsys as System Engineer, full time placed at Vinci headquarter as Unix-Like Expert

 Administration of the hypervisors and technical VMs for Vinci Africa and DOM-TOM (French overseas departments and territories), together with two other engineers.
 - ~30 KVM and VMWare hypervisors
 - ~200 VMs Centos & Windows
-- My specialty in the team was Unix-like OS and KVM.
-One of my goals was to achieve near-full automation of management tasks and to implement a Self-Healing Infrastructure model for the automated resolution of common incidents (notably excluding disk space issues).
+- One of my team goals was to achieve near-full automation of management tasks and to implement a Self-Healing Infrastructure model for the automated resolution of common incidents (notably excluding disk space issues).
 - My project [kvm_infogathering](https://github.com/Daudre-Vignier-Charles/kvm_infogathering) was developed in this context to collect information from KVM hypervisors.
 - Projects:
   - Migration from KVM to VMware